erdogant/thompson/README.md

 ### [Documentation pages](https://erdogant.github.io/thompson/)

-On the [documentation pages](https://erdogant.github.io/thompson/) you can find detailed information about the working of the ``thompson`` with many examples.
+On the [documentation pages](https://erdogant.github.io/thompson/) you can find detailed information about the working of the ``thompson`` with examples.

 <hr>